 The Bulgarian Geological Society publishes the periodical journal «Review of the Bulgarian Geological Society» and maintains a library with over 17 000 volumes of geological journals, books, maps and unique archive documents, collected within a period of 80 years.

 The activities of the Society are financed by member's fee, publishing, consultancy and sponsorship from organizations and individuals.

 The Society maintains good contacts with other related societies in Bulgaria and abroad.
-It is a member of the Association of European Geological Societies (AEGS) and affiliated member of European Association of Geoscientist's & Engineers (EAGE) and American Association of Petroleum Geologists (AAPG).
+It is a member of the European Federation of Geologists (EFG) and Scientific engineering union of Mining, Geology and Metallurgy.